 Using the RF ON/OFF switch on the chassis, turn RF OFF and watch the Pt power decay on the scope.
 When it is decayed, turn RF ON.
 The scope will display a decay shape on reflected power, press the stop/run button on the scope to stop scrolling and freeze the screen.

 The shape of the reflected power signal during the decay indicates the cavity coupling.
 An example of the overcoupled, undercoupled and critically coupled cavity pulse shape can be found below.
 Note the relative amplitude of reflected power peaks when RF power on vs. RF power off.

+If the cavity appears to be critically coupled, watch the Pref power meter during the RF power off transition.
+If the reflected power dips below average minimum power and returns to minimum power, the cavity is overcoupled.
+Refer to Figure 2 Cavity Overcoupled B>1 as an example.
+This phenomenon is exaggerated in Figure 2 and can only be seen by watching the Pref power meter.

 Figure 2.
 Examples of oscilloscope traces for overcoupled, undercoupled and critically coupled cavities.
 Note the relative amplitude of reflected power peaks when RF power on vs. RF power off.